-Businesses that have registered for the composition scheme will need to file GSTR-4, a quarterly return specifically designed for them.
+Businesses that have registered for the composition scheme will need to file GSTR-4, an annual return specifically designed for them.
 The return for a particular quarter should be filed on or before the 18th of the month following that quarter.
 Example, if you are filing the GSTR-4 for the July-September quarter, you have to file it before the 18th of October.

 What happens when a business opts out of the composition scheme?

 A business owner availing composition scheme can opt out of the scheme, and instead choose the normal tax scheme with benefit of ITC.
 The credit will be calculated based on input, semi-finished and finished goods held in stock.